-- Purpose of Trip - You and your adviser will review the purpose of the trip and discuss any adjustments.
+Purpose of Trip - You and your Advisor will review the purpose of the trip and discuss any adjustments.

-- Travel Plans - You and your adviser will review your individual trip timeline and confirm details such as transportation, lodging and other trip details.
+Travel Plans - You and your Advisor will review your individual trip timeline and confirm details such as transportation, lodging, and other trip details.

-- Trip Finances - You and your adviser will discuss the finances of the trip, including the trip budget and the chosen payment methods.
-Your adviser will review processes and deadlines that you need to be aware of.
+Trip Finances - You and your Advisor will discuss the finances of the trip, including finalizing the trip budget.
+Your Advisor will review processes and deadlines that you need to be aware of.

-- Travel Plans - You and your adviser will check in to see if there have been any changes to your travel plans and how best to manage the changes.
+Travel Plans - You and your Advisor will check-in to see if there have been any changes to your travel plans and how best to manage the changes.

-- Trip Finances - You and your adviser will discuss any last-minute issues with the payment methods and how to deal with them.
-You can attempt to purchase last-minute travel at this time.
+Trip Finances - You and your Advisor will discuss any last-minute issues with the payment methods and how to deal with them.

-Check in with your adviser to address any last-minute issues.
+Check in with your Advisor to address any last-minute issues.

-- Debrief with your Adviser - Schedule time to meet with your adviser to debrief your trip.
+Schedule time to meet with your Advisor to debrief your trip.